Lupine Montessori

 Year

-Situated just a block away from its former home within a split retail complex, Lupine Montessori transformed a former hardware store at the end of a strip mall into a nurturing learning environment that fully embraces Montessori principles.
+Situated a block away from its former home within a split retail complex, Lupine Montessori transformed a former commercial hardware store at the end of a strip mall into a nurturing learning environment that fully embraces Montessori principles.

-The renovation consolidates the school’s formerly divided locations into a unified campus, designed to support its expanding early childhood program.
-The new facility includes five spacious classrooms, each with generous natural light, direct access to the outdoors, and purposefully designed environments that foster independence, exploration, and a deep connection to nature.
+The renovation consolidates the school’s formerly divided locations into a unified campus, designed to support their expanding early childhood program.
+The new facility includes five spacious classrooms, each with generous natural light, direct access to the outdoors, and purposefully designed environments that foster independence, exploration, creativity, and a deep connection to nature.

-At the heart of the plan lies a central living room—a shared gathering space bathed in natural light from skylights above.
+At the heart of the plan lies an open central living room—a shared gathering space bathed in natural light from skylights above.
 This flexible space serves as the social and spatial anchor of the school: a place for collective learning, community, and student artwork display.
-Surrounding this core is a warm, wood-clad volume that contains support spaces such as the quiet room, coat storage, print room, and staff areas.

 Two ‘Casa’ classrooms serve the youngest children in mixed-age groupings.
 These classrooms are thoughtfully connected by a central nap/flex room and include adjacent observation spaces for prospective parents and educators to discreetly observe without disruption.